ElinaIuldashbaeva/genetics_project/README.md

     docker-compose run --rm app /app/convert_rna_to_protein.py @/app/data/inputs/rna_sequence.txt

-To plot the GC-content graph:
+To plot the GC-content graph (you should specify the source of the data, the name of the future png file and the step size (optional)):

     docker-compose run --rm app /app/plot_the_gc_ratio.py @/app/data/inputs/dna_sequence.txt 'example' -s 15